EventStore/replicator-docs/content/docs/Limitations/_index.md

 Despite Replicator will copy all the stream metadata, the max age set on a stream won't work as expected.
 That's because all the events in the target cluster will get a new date.
 The `$originalCreatedDate` metadata field might help to mitigate the issue.

+## Replication of emitted streams

+By default, the Replicator replicates all emitted streams, which can lead to unintended consequences, including disruptions in target cluster projections.
+To resolve this:

+- **Apply Filters:** Use filters to specify which streams should and should not be replicated.
+Properly configured filters enable selective control over the replication of emitted streams, ensuring only necessary data is transferred between clusters or instances.

+- **Delete and Restart:** If necessary, delete the emitted streams and restart the projection.
+Enabling the `track emitted events` option allows for resetting the projection, triggering the re-processing and rewriting of all emitted stream events.